Philip314/urlshort/README.md

 1. Pull repo
 2. Go into the project folder with command line interface
 3. Run project with `go run main.go`
+4. Go to `localhost:8080` in a web browser to see the index or with a valid path to be redirected to the original URL

 You can specify a YAML file to read from with the `-yaml` flag.
 It is expecting to be in the format of